rhinstaller/anaconda/docs/boot-options.rst

     this ISO.
 The path to the additional repositories will be then `/run/install/source/REPO_ISO_PATH`.
 Another solution can be to mount this repo directory in the `%pre` section in the kickstart file.
-    NOTE: The path must be absolute and start with `/` so the final url starts with `file:///...`.
+    NOTE: The path must be absolute and start with `/` so the file url starts with `file:///...`.

 ``inst.addrepo=REPO_NAME,hd:<device>:<path>``